 Greymount Paper & Press presents Greymount Wax Works: hand-poured, natural soy-coconut wax jar candles filled with dreamy fragrances.
 These 100% natural wax candles have an incredible 50-hour burning time, and are handcrafted using phalate-free fragrance oils, lead-free cotton wicks, and natural wax.

 The first burn is the most important and will determine the burning life of your candle.
 Make sure to get a FULL melt pool the first time you light your candle (usually at least 1 hour of burning) to prevent wick tunneling.

 My candle is not melting all the wax at the edges & looks like it might go out.

 Don't worry!
 Wick tunneling, while frustrating, can often be corrected by creating a full melt pool.
 Blow out your candle and wait a few moments until the wick cools.
 Carefully scoop out any unmelted wax on the sides of the candle until the wax is even across the top, making sure not to break the wick.
 The wax can be placed in any wax warmer and enjoyed, no need to throw it away!

 If the tunneling continues, please contact us and we will refund or replace your candle.
 Natural waxes are usually well-behaved, but occasionally a single candle can be finicky.
-We stand behind our customers as well as our products.
+We stand behind our products (and our customers!).

 There's wax left at the bottom of my candle after burning, is this normal?